 would never form.
 Once your tooth is formed, however, the pulp serves no developmental function.
 Yes, that is true.
 You don’t need the nerve to keep your tooth.
 Its real job is to tell us when we have damage to the tooth or the pulp itself.
 The health of a tooth does not depend on a living pulp.
 It depends, instead, on a healthy and living attachment (the periodontal ligament) to the surrounding bone and the host response (your systemic ability to heal).

 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks, or repeated dental procedures.
 Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature and biting, or spontaneous throbbing pain radiating to other parts of the jaw and facial structures like your ear or your temple.
 Root canal treatment successfully replaces the damaged delicate root canal system with an inert pulpal filling material.
 The damaged pulp is microscopically removed and the canals are prepared with measurable precision, disinfected with multiple irrigating solutions, and then freshly sealed with an inert three-dimensional filling material.
-Successful outcomes can be as high as 97% by an Endodontist with correct diagnosis.
+Successful outcomes can be as high as 97% by an Endodontist with an accurate diagnosis.